JetBrains/amper/docs/Documentation.md

 > Native dependencies are not yet implemented.

-To depend on a npm, CocoaPods, or a Swift package, use the following format:
+In the future, depending on an npm, CocoaPods, or Swift package could be done using the following format:

 ```yaml
 dependencies: